 Tier 4 (Child) student visa is for children between four and 17 years of age who come to the UK to study at an independent fee-paying school.

 Tier 4 (Child) student can come to the UK up to one month before the start date of the course.

-A Tier 4 (Child) student may apply for extension of his visa within the UK if his existing permission to remain runs out less than one calendar month before the start-date of the new course he intends to undertake.
-If the start date is more than one month after the expiry of the existing visa, the child has to leave the UK and apply for entry clearance from the country of residence.
+A Tier 4 (Child) student visa may be extended without the child leaving the country if the existing visa runs out less than one calendar month before the start date of the new course.
+If the start date of the new course is more than one month after the expiry of the existing visa, the child has to leave the UK and apply for entry clearance from the country of residence.

-If the child is to be placed with a UK resident carer, the intended carer should have at least £560 per month to look after and accommodate the child for the duration of the course to a maximum of nine months.
+If the child is to be placed with a UK resident carer, the intended carer should have at least £570 per month to look after and accommodate the child for the duration of the course to a maximum of nine months.

-Child students of 16 or 17 years of age living independently need £920 per month if they are studying in Central London, or £715 per month elsewhere.
+Child students of 16 or 17 years of age living independently need £1265 per month if they are studying in Central London, or £1015 per month elsewhere.

 The rules around child student visa may be quite complex and it is important that all extension applications are made in a timely fashion.